 Thais' face fell, as did most of the others'.

-'Well, seems like we will have to wait with hunting for those,' Buffalo signed, resting her elbows on her knees and leaning forward, as if making ready to give them all a pep talk.
+'Seems like we will have to wait with hunting for those,' Buffalo signed, resting her elbows on her knees and leaning forward as if making ready to give them all a pep talk.
 'If Lykos got there in two days, so can we.
 We need to hurry before they disappear again.'

 Buffalo's real name was Myrrine, which Dylis had trouble wrapping her head around.
-Myrrine sounded like something you named someone who grew up to mind a teashop or stay home with children and write poetry, not turn out two meters tall and wielding a man-sized ax like it was a toy.
-Then again, for all Dylis knew, Myrrine had a teashop somewhere in the demon city.
+Myrrine sounded like something you named someone who grew up to mind a tea shop or stayed home with children and wrote poetry, not someone who turned out two meters tall and wielded a man-sized ax like it was a toy.
+Then again, for all Dylis knew, Myrrine had a tea shop somewhere in the demon city.
 Stranger things had happened.